saidake/simi/docs/Algorithms.md

     The array `sortedArr`, lists `list1` and `list2`, and binary indexed tree `ft1` and `ft2` each contribute $O(n)$ to the space complexity.
     Therefore, the total space complexity is $O(n)$.

-# Greedy
-## Max Difference You Can Get From Changing an Integer
+## 15. Max Difference You Can Get From Changing an Integer
 [Back to Top](#table-of-contents)
 ### Overview